FatemaAlsaaidi/Security-Implementaion/Security Scenario When Access Goes Wrong.md

 - Implementing audit logs or restricting role creation would have allowed the database administrator to monitor and control who can create new logins and roles, preventing unauthorized access to sensitive data.
 • Environment separation (dev vs prod) :
 - Implementing environment separation would have ensured that developers like Adil could only access test databases for development purposes, preventing accidental changes to production data.

+### 4. Lessons Learned
+• What should developers have access to?
+- Developers should have access to development and test environments only, with limited permissions that prevent them from making changes to production data.
+They should be able to perform tasks such as writing and testing code, but not have the ability to delete or modify critical data in production.
+• What should be restricted to DBAs or admins?
+- Database administrators (DBAs) or admins should have exclusive access to production databases, including the ability to create and manage logins, roles, and permissions.
+They should also be responsible for implementing security measures, such as schema-level permissions and audit logs, to ensure data integrity and security.
+• Why is "minimum privilege" important?
+- The principle of "minimum privilege" is crucial because it limits the access and permissions granted to users based on their specific roles and responsibilities.
+This reduces the risk of accidental or malicious actions that could compromise data integrity, security, or confidentiality.
+By ensuring that users only have the permissions necessary to perform their tasks, organizations can better protect sensitive information and maintain a secure database environment.